101 Things to do in Bournemouth – Fisherman’s Walk Beach

 Cafe Riva

 Cafe Riva is a licenced cafe on the cliff top.
-They have an extensive range of cake, which friends tell me is very good.
-I’ve not tried any myself because I have a nut allergy and it’s not stored in an allergy friendly way.
+They have an extensive range of cake, which friends tell me is very good (I’ve not tried any myself because I have a nut allergy and the cake is all stored together.)

 Cafe Riva